 Developed by Stainless Steel Studios, this particular title galloped across the Windows platform in 2001.
 The history-based treat calls you to traverse through 500,000 years of human civilization where you can take part in some of the most epic battles that were fought between great nations.
 As you progress, you’ll be introduced to new buildings, technologies, and weapons.

 However, there will always be rival civilizations opposing you along the way.
-There is also a Gold Edition that’s up for grabs which comprise of the original EE title as well as the expansion pack called The Art of Conquest.
+There is also a Gold Edition that’s up for grabs which comprises of the original EE title as well as the expansion pack called The Art of Conquest.

 This entrant in our games similar to The Settlers roster is a free-to-play title that takes you on an exciting journey through time.
 Here you’ll be able to dabble with some of the world’s greatest civilizations like the Greeks, Celts, Persians, and Egyptians.
 And as you might have already guessed, it does comprise of RTS features and even comes complete with customization attributes, social interaction, and MMORPG elements.